The manual is arranged according to topics, which – we hope – contribute to effective and pleasant use of the toolkit.

 We believe that collaborative working (working in groups) is the most effective and beneficial way of conveying knowledge in a learning process.
 Working collaboratively contributes both to the development of mastering a new language as to the personal development of the learners.

-Below we collected some tips, information and tricks to facilitate and encourage this collaborating process and on how to deal with emotions and disabilities.
+Below we collected some tips, information and tricks to facilitate and encourage this collaborating process, to deal with emotions that might occur and with disabilities.

 1. Create a safe environment by doing some exercises with the entire group.
 Also make some agreements with the group to build mutual trust.
 Three fundamental agreements are: